alttester/AltTester-Unity-SDK/README.md

     * params:
       * componentName: name of the Unity component that has the public property we want to get the value for.
 This should be the assembly-qualified name of the type to get.
 If the type is in the currently executing assembly or in Mscorlib.dll, it is sufficient to supply the type name qualified by its namespace.
 For more info: https://msdn.microsoft.com/en-us/library/w3f99sx1(v=vs.110).aspx
       * propertyName - the name of the public property (or field) that we want the value for
+      * assembly - name of the assembly where the component is.(This is optional parameter, most of the time should work without this)

    For example, since Capsule.cs has a public "arrayOfInts", we can get the value of that: